BlackMages/ToS-Addons/fpssavior/README.md

 Challenge Mode got revamped with the introduction of Episode 13-2.
 The content has so many mobs such that the old setting of SetDrawMonster (and possibly also SetDrawActor) became obsolete.
 In this version we introduce a way to change the SetDrawMonster value through the following command:
 - /fs_draw_mon [integer]

+The usual value of this variable is known to be 100, but we think it can be set to be higher.
 We also implement a way to change SetDrawActor using the following command:
 - /fs_draw_pl [integer]

-but we fail to notice any changes from the game visual.
-Any info on what this value affect is appreciated.
+However, we fail to notice any changes from the game visual.
+Any info regarding what this value affect is appreciated.

+To acomodate guild content that involves a lot of player (such as GTW or Blockade Battle) where the heavy lag is expected on weaker system, we introduce a way to completely remove any player that is not inside the same party of the user from the screen.

+The addon gained more popularity due to the support for the guild contents.
+However, there was concern from players since the addon also remove the players shop.
+The opinion regarding this matter is split into two, so we conclude that an option for showing/hiding the shop is necessary and introduced in this version.

 ---